 Day or night – it doesn’t matter – visiting the Top of the Rock Observation Deck is always a special experience.
 While this does’t seem like much of an answer, when you visit really depends on the light you would like to see the city in.
 There are not often queues you have to wait in due to the improved system of receiving a time when you buy your tickets.
 When this time comes you will be let straight up to the observation deck.
 A larger platform compared to the Empire State Building also ensures shorter waiting times.
 When the weather is nice you can see all the way to Brooklyn and New Jersey, as well as over the whole of southern Manhattan and Central Park to the North.
 At night you find yourself above millions of sparkling city lights and advertisements.
 We recommend trying to get a time to visit half an hour before sunset, this will guarantee great lighting for pictures.
 You also get to see the the best of both worlds as the city grows dark until the lights start sparkling on the its many skyscrapers.

 Buying tickets for the Top of the Rock is easy.
-You can either purchase a timed ticked to avoid lines or purchase an unscheduled ticket and redeem it at the time of your choice.
+You can either purchase a timed ticket to avoid lines or purchase an unscheduled ticket and redeem it at the time of your choice.
 You can also purchase a Sun & Stars ticket and visit twice in one day.
-Alternatively you can also upgrade to the Premier Pass and receive a free viewfinder and souvenir digital photo once you arrive.
+Alternatively, you can also upgrade to the Premier Pass and receive a free viewfinder and souvenir digital photo once you arrive.
 All you need to do is have a look and figure out which one you would like to buy.
 Find the best prices here.

 Even if you purchase your tickets in advance, schedule half an hour until you get up to the observation deck, as the lifts can only take a limited number of people at once.
 How long you stay is up to you – The tickets are not limited by time.